istmobiome/istmobiome-web/content/about.md

 ## Site Overview

-This site is a gallery meant to capture and highlight all of the work we conducted during this grant.
+This site is a gallery meant to capture and highlight the work we conducted during this grant.
 Most of the site is pretty straightforward however the [PROJECTS]({{< ref "../#projects" >}}) section warrants a moment of explanation.
 Each individual PROJECT page contains a brief project overview of the project plus quick links to the bioinformatic workflows, raw data and data products, GitHub repo, code, etc. In most cases, the **complete and reproducible bioinformatic workflows** are actually hosted on separate GitHub Pages websites.
 This has to do with the way each project is generated.
 Since we often use R code, many figures, tables, analyses, etc. are processed when the project site is built and rendered.
 Once a project is finished we can archive the final code and simply link to it from istmobiome.rbind.io.
 This allows us to continually update istmobiome.rbind.io without needing to re-render each project with every site build.
 It also makes istmobiome.rbind.io more lightweight and faster since it does not have to load every project.

 ## Grant Overview